 Edith Margaret Lang [nee Van Hemert] (c.1858 – 28 February 1931)

 Edith was born in St Kilda, Victoria, Australia.
 Her parents were Francis Thomas and Emma Van Hemert.
+Francis was a surgeon.
 In 1881 she was 23 years old and living with her uncle Thomas Sutton who was vicar of Marton in Lincolnshire.
-She married James Lang in 1885.
+She married James Lang on January 1st 1885 when she was 27 years old..
+The wedding took place at St Benedict’s church

 She was widowed aged 65 years.
 Edith died in 1931 at St Benet’s, Heathside Road, Woking, Surrey – she had clearly taken a little piece of Cambridge with her to Surrey.

 Arthur was the third child of James and Edith Lang.
-He died as an infant.
+He died when he was 9 months old at the family home 2 Benet Place.

 Many thanks to family descendents for permission to publish the photos